Shravan Month / Sawan Maas 2022: Shravan Somwar Dates, Time (Muhurat), Fasting, How To Do Puja Vidhi

 The fast is broken after sunset, although in some cases it continues till next day.
 Devotees offer their prayers to Lord Shiva and then consume normal food.

-Another type of fasting is that you can keep a maun vrat (Silence) on one whole day in this month and remember Shiva in your mind.
+Another type of fasting is that you can keep a maun vrat (Silence) on one whole day in this month and chant mantras in your mind.

 Benefits of Fasting on the Somvar (Monday) in Shravan Maas:

 Women who fast on Shravan Mondays (Somvars) get their perfect husband

 Other festivals and auspicious days in Shravan Mahina / Shravan Maas 2022

 Teej is chiefly associated with marriage in India.
 The marriage ceremony is considered as one of the highly honoured rituals in the Vedas.
 During Teej festival married women fast for the longevity of their husbands.
 Unmarried girls can also fast and offer prayers for suitable life-partners.
 Kajari Teej is celebrated on the third day of Krishna Paksha (dark fortnight) of Bhadrapada (Aug-Sept).
 Kajri Teej is also known by ‘Kajli Teej’ and ‘Badi Teej’.
 There other Teej festival also known as Hariyali Teej, Kajari Teej and Hartalika Teej.
 Along with these, we also have Akha Teej popularly known as Akshaya Tritiya.

 It is a traditional Vedic worship of snakes or serpents observed by the followers of Vedic customs.
 The worship, prayers and rituals are performed on the fifth day of bright half of Lunar month of Shravan (July/August).

 The divine abode of Nagas is believed to be Naga-loka.
 The Snake gods are worshipped for the welfare of the family.
 Serpent deity of silver, stone or wood or the painting of snakes on the wall are given a bath with milk and then respected.